-At Coinbase you can buy up to $150 or €150 of bitcoin per week instantly with a credit or debit card in:
+At Coinbase you can buy up to $150 or €150 of bitcoin per week instantly with a debit card (not credit card) in:

-Coinbase charges a flat 3.99% fee on all purchases via credit or debit card, which is among the lowest for European and US customers.
+Coinbase charges a flat 3.99% fee on all purchases via debit card, which is among the lowest for European and US customers.

 Get $10 or €10 worth of free bitcoin when you buy more than $100 or €100 worth through this link.

-A quick step-by-step guide on how to buy bitcoins with credit card on Coinbase:
+A quick step-by-step guide on how to buy bitcoins with debit card on Coinbase:

 - Create account.
 Open your account on Coinbase.

-- Connect credit card.
-Add your credit card to your Coinbase profile
+- Connect debit card.
+Add your debit card to your Coinbase profile

 - Verify ID.
 Verify your ID with Coinbase.

 - Buy bitcoins!
-Buy bitcoins using your credit card.
+Buy bitcoins using your debit card.

 Want to buy on Coinbase?
 This guide will show you step-by-step in more detail how to use Coinbase.